In March 2018 the BBC reported on a leaked Facebook memo; the following quote is from the article:

 To counter this it pushes things like ‘Opinion Pieces’, so allowing any currently igniting topic to be recycled with the added bonus of a one-view-firelighter too.

-How calculating the BBC is being by doing this is debatable; is it simply some interns who know how to manipulate social media pissing off as many people as they can just for kicks; or is there a deeper agenda at work – one being passed off as needing to interact with people the way people like to be interacted with?
+How calculating the BBC is being by doing this is debatable; is it simply some interns who know how to manipulate social media trying to piss off as many people as they can just for kicks; or is there a deeper agenda at work – one being passed off as needing to interact with people the way people like to be interacted with?

 One thing clear, there’s no escaping the fact that whether by hook or crook (or even a bit of both) what the BBC is doing to maintain and gain social media popularity is axiom time immemorial divide et impera.